Shendidy/rspec_tutorials/README.md

 # rspec_tutorials

-# I created this repository to help me learn/practice TDD and using RSpec to test my programms.
+# I created this repository on 08/12/2018 to help me learn/practice TDD and using RSpec to test my programms.

 # Sherif Shendidy